luigiselmi/docker-elasticsearch/README.md

 as Docker containers.
 In the first container we use the image built on top of the official Elasticsearch Docker image, version 7.10.1, that contains the script to create the index we used before.
 The other two container use the official image.
 The configuration has been tested on a cluster of three Amazon EC2 server instances (t3.medium: 2 vCPU, 4 GB mem, 16 GB SSD storage).
 Docker Engine and docker-compose must be installed on each EC2 instance.
-The container can be managed using Docker in swarm mode.
+The containers can be managed using Docker in swarm mode.
 The setup of a Docker swarm is described in the [Docker website](https://docs.docker.com/engine/swarm/) or more briefly [here](https://github.com/luigiselmi/docker-zookeeper#quorum-mode-cluster).
 One important setting before running the containers is to set the value of the virtual memory dedicated to a shard to at least 262144 as recommended on the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/vm-max-map-count.html).
 The